gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 from a usability and compile time perspective.
 We explore these difficulties
 below:

-### Problem 1: Implementing Value and Collection operations on large homogenous tuples require use of a source generator or unsafe code
+### Problem 1: Basic Value and Collection operations on large homogenous tuples require use of a source generator or unsafe code

 To explore the implications of the current homogenous tuple model, imagine that we are defining a System API that wants to maintain a cache of 128 pointers to